Impurity induced magnetic ordering in Sr$_2$RuO$_4$: Phenomenological approach for a system with many impurities

 By symmetry we find $ \Lambda(T) = \Lambda_{jj}^{xx}(T) = \Lambda_{jj}^{yy}(T) $ and $ \Lambda'(T)= \Lambda_{jj}^{xy}(T)= \Lambda_{jj}^{yx}(T) $.
 Taking the single impurity as the symmetry center the point group $ C_{4v} $ is preserved and we can separate the solutions according to the two representations into

 which yields two decoupled equations,

-The comparison with the microscopic theory shows that $ \Lambda_{jj}^{xx} >0 $, $ \Lambda_{jj}^{xy} < 0 $ and $ \Lambda_{jj}^{xx} - \Lambda_{jj}^{xy} > 0 $ such that the solution of the $ B_1 $ representation would be the first to nucleate in accordance with the finding of the previous chapter.
-Returning to the real space magnetization using Eq.~(\ref{m-Fourier}) and (\ref{mq-chi}) we find a cross-like pattern as shown in Fig.~\ref{fig:mf-gl-comp} a).
+The comparison with the microscopic theory shows that $ \Lambda_{jj}^{xx} >0 $, $ \Lambda_{jj}^{xy} < 0 $ and $ \Lambda_{jj}^{xx} - \Lambda_{jj}^{xy} > 0 $.
+As a result, the solution of the $ B_1 $ representation would be the first to nucleate in accordance with the finding of the previous chapter.
+Returning to the real space magnetization using Eqs.~(\ref{m-Fourier}) and (\ref{mq-chi}), we find a cross-like pattern, as depicted in Fig.~\ref{fig:mf-gl-comp}, which is qualitatively similar to the one found in Fig.~\ref{fig:spinpol}.